 Of course, it’s also possible to sell company shares inside the retirement plan, but this may reduce any matching contributions the employee receives.
 Some employers only match with company stock or only match contributions invested in company stock.

 Employees should also carefully research their employer and obtain some analyst reports about the company to see what the experts think of its stock.
 These reports are often available for free online for those who have an online investment account with companies like TD Ameritrade or E*TRADE.

-There are also many independent research companies like Morningstar that supply a great deal of technical and fundamental data breaking down your employer’s financial records and performance and its trading history.
-And, of course, if the company’s stock consistently trades at a low price without any stock splits, then this should be a clear warning sign to keep the allocation of this stock within a portfolio to a very small amount.
+Independent research companies like Morningstar supply a great deal of technical and fundamental data breaking down your employer’s financial records, performance, and trading history.
+And, of course, if the company’s stock consistently trades at a low price without any stock splits, this should be a clear warning sign to keep the allocation of this stock within a portfolio to a minimal amount.

 Despite the legislative measures mentioned previously, recent data shows that nearly one-fifth of all 401(k) assets are still invested in shares of their parent companies.
 The bankruptcies of U.S. Airways and United Airlines also resulted in the loss of billions of dollars of retirement funds for their employees.
 But while a 2012 study by Vanguard revealed that the use of company shares in 401(k) plans is on the decline, this practice is likely to continue at least in some capacity for decades to come.